atet/nas/README.md

 ### 3.2.
 Nextcloud server

-* Download and extract the latest version of Nextcloud (v17.0.2 as of Jan.
-1, 2020)
+* Download and extract the latest version of Nextcloud: https://nextcloud.com/changelog/
+* Version used in this tutorial is 17.0.2 (as of Jan.
+4, 2020)

 ```
 $ cd /var/www/html && \